Hedge End Medical Centre, 24-28 Lower Northam Road, Hedge End, Southampton, Hampshire, SO30 4FQTel: 01489 786 201

 BM MRCGP (Southampton) DFSRH

-Sarah is our Advanced Nurse Practitioner who works as part of the on-day team.
-She is a prescriber and is also able to refer, including for xray and ultrasound.
+Sarah and Sally are Advanced Nurse Practitioners who work as part of the on-day team.
+They are prescribers and are also able to refer, including for x-ray and ultrasound scans.

 Louise is our lead practice nurse.
 She specialises in diabetes and wound care.